Ah Yes...A Moment with My Family

 The video was shot at an evening celebrating my father’s accomplishments as mayor, a very important accolade and one he richly deserved.
 But this video is much more to me than that because it captures the unconditional love that my parents had for each other.
 We see my mother in her warmest moments and my father overwhelmed with emotion…something few people ever got to see.

 On the lighter side, it shows my late brother Jay demonstrating a great talent that few knew he had: he was a great comedian.
-When Jay told a joke, he would pause afterwards and then give that devilish grin, as if saying to himself, “yep, I nailed that one.” (just watch carefully after his first monologue in the video)
+When Jay told a joke, he would pause afterward and then give that devilish grin, as if saying to himself, “Yep, I nailed that one.” (just watch carefully after his first monologue in the video).

-Also shown are many of our family’s friends including Helene Dubenski who just celebrated her 95th birthday and my high school friend Lana Wong who helped arrange the evening’s event.
+Also shown are many of our family’s friends including Helene Dubenski (who passed away in 2013 at the age of 99) and my high school friend Lana Wong who helped arrange the evening’s event.
 You can see me in my early thirties and the house I grew up in.
 There’s even a three-second glimpse of the family dog, Kara.

 If you knew my family, you will recognize how well this video portrays who we all really were.
 And, if you never met my parents before, watch and witness two very special people who cared dearly for each other, their family and friends.